 The obvious shortcut here is to make a big batch ahead of time.
-So is there a way to also cut the overall cooking time, without impacting the final product?
+But is there a way to also cut the overall cooking time, without impacting the final product?
 Absolutely.
-Enter the Pressure Cooker.
+Enter your Instant Pot or Pressure Cooker.

-It's an added bonus here that you can scale back the effort and the cooking time from the traditional stove-top recipe.
-In this case, we're going from the recommended 30 minutes of cooking time and all of the stirring down to an unattended 10 minutes.
-That's what I really like about the pressure cooker.
+It’s an added bonus here that you can scale back the effort and the cooking time from the traditional stove-top recipe.
+In this case, we’re going from the recommended 30 minutes of cooking time and all of the constant stirring down to an unattended 10 minutes.
+That’s what I really like about the pressure cooker.
+With two kids to feed as well, saving time is a big deal, thus I’ve done a lot of recipe development to convert many of my recipes to pressure cooker recipes.

 If you like your oats a little more soupy, then I’d recommend a 3:1 ratio of liquid to oats instead of my 2:1 and use 2 cups of water and 1 cup of milk for every cup of oatmeal.